Top 10 Blooming Houseplants to Grow Indoors

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Add a burst of color to your indoor space with these pretty blooming houseplants with vibrant flowers, like African violets and amaryllis.

-Flowering houseplants are a colorful, easy way to combat winter’s gloom.
+Flowering house plants are a colorful, easy way to combat winter’s gloom.
 We rounded up 10 of our favorite blooming houseplants that you can try growing this winter, like African violets, orchids, and amaryllis.
-(But if your thumb isn’t exactly green, check out our list of 10 Hard-to-Kill Houseplants.)
+(If your thumb isn’t exactly green, check out our list of 10 hard-to-kill houseplants.)

 And if you have pets or children at home that might enjoy snacking on a plant, check with the aspca.org or children’s health websites first, because some houseplants may be toxic to consume.
 Avoid these houseplants that aren’t safe for dogs.

 If you’re new to the care and keeping of houseplants, especially ones that bloom indoors, the secret to coaxing most houseplants to flower inside is to maximize their time in the sun.
 Observe which corners of your house get the most natural light, then position your plants for success.
 In general, southern windows are your best bet.